Vox-ATypI classification: Transitional

-Examples of realist typefaces include Baskerville, Times Roman, and other contemporary redesigns of traditional faces.
+Examples of transitional typefaces include Baskerville, Bookman, Century Schoolbook, Times New Roman, and other contemporary redesigns of traditional faces.

 Moderns

 The moderns can be broken down into Didone, Mechanistic, and Lineal categories, and are characterized by a simple, functional feel that gained momentum during the industrial period of the late 19th century and early 20th century.

 Didone

-The Didones or modern typefaces draw their name from the typefounders Didot and Bodoni.
+The Didones or 'modern' typefaces draw their name from the typefounders Didot and Bodoni.
 These typefaces, dating from the end of the 18th and the beginning of the 19th century, make a very strong contrast between full and connecting strokes (the connecting strokes being extremely fine), the verticality of the characters and their unbracketed, hairline serifs.
 They correspond to the Didot of the Thibaudeau classification.
 The didones, in particular, made it possible for the First French Empire to employ typefaces very different from the typefaces used by the kings from the Ancien Régime.

-Examples of Didones include Bodoni and Walbaum.
+Examples of Didones include Bodoni, Didot and Walbaum.